 Ginseng and Pregnancy

 Ginseng is a popular herbal supplement.
 As with many supplements, it is not known whether ginseng is safe for use during pregnancy.
-In fact, research suggests that ginseng could cause problems for pregnant women.
+In fact, research suggests that it could cause problems for pregnant women.

 This article refers to Panax ginseng (also known as Asian ginseng, Chinese ginseng, and Korean ginseng).
 This type of ginseng should not be confused with American ginseng or Siberian ginseng, which are entirely different herbs.